-When the section time is finished, read the following SAY boxes if there are students still actively testing.
-If another Section will be administered after a short break, stop the directions after exiting the Section.
-(Do not have students sign out of TestNav.)
+When the section time is finished, read the following SAY boxes.
+Some students will not be finished with the Section and others will have Submitted the Section.
+Be sure that ALL students sign out of TestNav and do not simply shut down their computer.